upstash/rag-chat/examples/cloudflare-workers/README.md

+> NOTE: Currently there is an issue with our dependencies that is causing the bundle size to exceed the 1MB free limit of Cloudflare Workers.
+We are working on a fix and will update this example once it is resolved.

 # RAGChat with Cloudflare Workers

 This project demonstrates how to implement RAGChat (Retrieval-Augmented Generation Chat) using a basic Cloudflare Workers with Hono Router.